 Look under the hood, under the bottom, open all the doors, look on the floors, look under the seats, play with the radio, check all the lights/turn signals, scour the paint for scratches, look for stains in the carpet.
 Check it all out.

 Ask questions about everything.
 If there is a big scratch, point it out and ask what happened.
-If you see any sign of fresh paint, ask if was involved in an accident.
+If you see any sign of fresh paint, ask if it was involved in an accident.
 The more you point out, the more ammo you will have when you go to negotiate later on.

-9. Think it over.
+9. Think It Over

 If you're still interested at this point, it's time to get down to business.
 Even if you know for sure that you'd pay fair value, it's still a good idea to just take a few minutes to think it over one last time.